saiqulhaq/saiqulhaq/_posts/2024-12-21-download-perplexity-page-as-markdown-for-jekyll.md

 - [(3) I made an extension to export Perplexity threads into markdown files](https://www.reddit.com/r/perplexity_ai/comments/16n2g3d/i_made_an_extension_to_export_perplexity_threads/)

-## Custom Sources Plugin
+## Custom Jekyll Plugin for Sources Section

 To create a custom Jekyll plugin that enhances the `Sources` section's appearance, we can use Jekyll's plugin system to generate a neatly formatted bibliography.
 This approach will help maintain consistency and improve the readability of your references.
 Here's how to implement a custom plugin for this purpose:

 First, create a new Ruby file in your Jekyll project's `_plugins` directory, naming it `sources_rewriter.rb`.
-In this file, you can use the plugin available at [this GitHub link](https://github.com/saiqulhaq/saiqulhaq/blob/master/_plugins/sources_rewriter.rb) to simplify the process.
+In this file, you can use the plugin available at [this GitHub link]({{"https://github.com/saiqulhaq/saiqulhaq/blob/master/_plugins/sources_rewriter.rb" | bitly}}) to simplify the process.

 The plugin utilizes `details` and `summary` HTML tags to compactly display the `Sources` section.
 It processes each post on your site by identifying and rewriting the `Sources` section into collapsible details, ensuring sources are presented as an ordered list with clickable links where applicable.
 This method saves space while maintaining accessibility and readability.

 To integrate this plugin effectively, ensure a `Sources` marker splits your post content.
 The plugin formats the sources into an HTML structure using the provided logic and appends the processed content to the post.
 Following these steps and using the script will make your `Sources` section visually appealing and functional.

 ---
 **Sources:**